-5 Confidence in compost and digestate
+5 Confidence in digestate

-Ithough the regulatory and CCS/BCS requirements are freely available, the lack of visibility around their supporting evidence has previously prompted questions on the safety of composts and digestates from foodchain stakeholders.
-In response to this, a wideranging programme of evidence-gathering was funded by WRAP and then Zero Waste Scotland.
-This included four separate risk assessments for compost and digestate quality, examining risks to humans, livestock and crops:
+Ithough the regulatory and BCS requirements are freely available, the lack of visibility around their supporting evidence has previously prompted questions from food-chain stakeholders.
+In response to this, a wide-ranging programme of evidence-gathering was funded by WRAP and then Zero Waste Scotland.
+This included a risk assessment for digestate quality examining risks to humans, livestock and crops.